“What are EMOM workouts?” I shouted to my husband, who was lifting weights with headphones on.

 “Researchers such as Dr. Izumi Tabata and Professor Martin Gibala, along with other professors, have extensively researched the benefits of interval training and have written several popular interval training protocols, while groups such as CrossFit really popularized the concept of interval training for the general population since the late 1990s.”

-EMOM is a type of high-intensity interval training and puts a fun twist on HIIT workouts.
+EMOM is a type of high-intensity interval training and puts a fun twist on HIIT workouts, and it also shared some characteristics with a Tabata workout.
 With EMOM workouts for fat loss, endurance and/or strength, you’ll be watching the clock — but not because you’re bored!

 Whether you’re looking for EMOM workouts with no equipment, bodyweight EMOM workouts, full-body EMOM workouts or EMOM workouts with dumbbells and weights, there are a few important things to consider, according to Rhodes.
 “Interval training may be used for any exerciser, but you want to consider a couple of points…”